microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 The LB must also notify the host service (app) when it has become the primary – for example, so that the service doesn't try to send the aforementioned Impulse before it's valid to do so.

-There are 3 different messages that tell the LB it is becoming the primary, with each occurring under difference circumstances:
+There are 3 different messages that tell the LB it is becoming the primary, with each occurring under different circumstances:
 * `TakeBecomingPrimaryCheckpoint` – The instance is becoming the primary and **should** take a checkpoint (ie. this is the first start of the primary).
 * `BecomingPrimary` – The instance is becoming the primary but **should not** take a checkpoint (ie. this is a non-first start of the primary).
 * `UpgradeTakeCheckpoint` – The instance is a primary that is being upgraded and **should** take a checkpoint.
 Note that only a newly registered secondary